Analysis: Politics presses on amid election-season tragedy | WTOP

 WASHINGTON (AP) — President Donald Trump’s campaign rallies continued.
 Attack ads stayed on the airwaves.
 Political combat largely carried on.
-Amid a wave of election-season violence that left many Americans on edge, the contentious midterm…
+Amid a wave of election season violence that left many Americans on edge, the contentious…

 WASHINGTON (AP) — President Donald Trump’s campaign rallies continued.
 Attack ads stayed on the airwaves.
 Political combat largely carried on.